 You can access the View Database mode by the multi-level menu system described above.
 Entry to the Mode Select menu is made (from normal operating mode) by pressing the Next button.
-The display reads CALIB, the first item on the menu.
-Press the Next button twice to get to the third item on the menu, VIEW DB.
+The display reads RERANGE.
+Use the Next button to get to VIEW DB.
 Acknowledge your choice of this selection by pressing the Enter button.
 The display shows the first item in the database.
 You can step through the database display by repeated use of the Next button.
 You can abort this procedure at any time by pressing the Enter button.